AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

-Finally, evaluating the core reasoning engine reveals that replacing the DeepSeek-R1 LLM with a conventional MLP classification head results in the most severe performance decline, such as dropping from 62.6\% to 57.2\% on the SAMM dataset.
-This emphasizes the substantial advantage of mapping multi-modal tokens into a semantic space for logical deduction rather than relying on standard multi-label regression.
-Additionally, discarding the Counterfactual Consistency Regularization (CCR) leads to consistent declines across all datasets.
-This observation highlights its practical contribution to maintaining model stability and mitigating dataset-specific overfitting, thereby completing the reasoning loop of the proposed framework.
+Finally, evaluating the LLM-based inference module reveals that replacing the DeepSeek-R1 LLM with a conventional MLP classification head results in the largest performance decline, such as dropping from 62.6\% to 57.2\% on the SAMM dataset.
+This emphasizes the practical advantage of mapping multimodal tokens into a structured token space for AU prediction rather than relying on standard multi-label regression.
+Additionally, removing the Counterfactual Consistency Regularization (CCR) leads to consistent declines across all datasets.
+This observation highlights its contribution to maintaining model stability and mitigating dataset-specific overfitting.